ant-design/ant-design/components/list/demo/infinite-virtualized-load.md

 ## en-US

-The example of infinite & virtualized load with [react-virtualized](https://github.com/bvaughn/react-virtualized).
-[Learned more](https://blog.jscrambler.com/optimizing-react-rendering-through-virtualization/)
+An example of infinite list & virtualized loading using [react-virtualized](https://github.com/bvaughn/react-virtualized).
+[Learn more](https://blog.jscrambler.com/optimizing-react-rendering-through-virtualization/)

-`virtualized` is a technology which use to mount big data, to reducing the render dom witch not visible.
+`Virtualized` rendering is a technique to mount big sets of data.
+It reduces the amount of rendered DOM nodes by tracking and hiding whatever isn't currently visible.

 ````jsx
 import { List, message, Avatar, Spin } from 'antd';